yogeshd278/100-days-of-code/practice-set.md

 # Problems for the practice

 ## These are the problems where you can get the idea what to code today.
-Below are those problems, pick anyone and submit it as the code for today.
+Below are the problems, pick anyone and submit it as the code for today.

 ## **Problems:**